 Small businesses are an essential part of the Clovis Way of Life with antique stores, locally owned restaurants and cafes, clothing and boutique shops, and generational family businesses line the streets of Old Town Clovis.

-Peg Bos was the former president of the Clovis Museum and was the first female mayor of Clovis from 1984-1986.
+Peg Bos the former president of the Clovis Museum and the first female mayor of Clovis from 1984-1986.
 “The Clovis way of life was adopted by a commercial experience and it has stuck with us,” said Bos, “New people are an advantage to us, it allows us to show our way of life when they walk into our businesses.”

 When you shop local, you help create jobs for teachers, parents, children, firemen, police officers, and many other essential workers.
 Buying from a locally owned business conserves energy and resources in the form of less fuel for transportation and less packaging.

 The math for shopping locally is compelling.
 For every $100 spent at a locally-owned business, $73 remains in the local economy.
 Compared to $100 spent at a major corporation, only $43 remains in the local economy.

 Tammy Shultz is the owner of Clovis Appliance which has been in business for 71 years.
 Since 1951, Clovis Appliance has been a family owned and operated business that has proven the great benefits of why you should buy local.

 Shultz’s father, Glenn Skinner, and his business partner first purchased Clovis Appliances back in 1979.
 However, with her dad’s passing, Schultz’s role as the owner of Clovis Appliance means much more to her than simply just running a business.

 “We pride ourselves in taking care of customers the best we can,” said Shultz, “With us, we treat them the way we wanted to be treated, it’s the values my dad instilled in me at a young age.”